robvet/dapr-workshop/Assignment02/step-by-step.md

   | FineCollectionService      | 6001             | 3601                   | 60001                  |
   | VehicleRegistrationService | 6002             | 3602                   | 60002                  |

 - Finally you need to tell Dapr how to start the service.
-The services are .NET services which can be started with the command `dotnet run`.
+The services are .NET Core services which can be started with the command `dotnet run`.

-You will use the `run` command of the Dapr CLI and specify all the options above on the command-line:
+You will use the Dapr CLI `run` command and specify all the options above on the command-line:

 1. Make sure you have started Docker Desktop on your machine and the Dapr CLI and runtime are installed (see the [prerequisites](../README.md#prerequisites)).